 July 16, 1972 - MPR Classical Host Michael Barone interviews Stanislaw Skrowaczewski, music director of the Minnesota Orchestra.
 They discuss various composers, classical pieces, and Skrowaczewski’s own compositions.

-July 21, 1972 - MPR’s Paul Gruchow interviews Phil Easton, the publisher of the Stillwater Gazette, about giving furloughs to inmates of Stillwater Prison.
+July 21, 1972 - MPR’s Paul Gruchow interviews Phil Easton, publisher of the Stillwater Gazette, about giving furloughs to inmates of Stillwater Prison.

 July 27, 1972 - Ron Edwards, local civil rights activist and member of Minneapolis Urban League, talks about accusations of racism and discrimination against minorities found in the General Mills Company.
 Edwards also comments on a boycott of General Mills products.